eventure/hide.client.linux/serviceScripts/api.md

     }
 }
 ```
-Once a successful connection establishment happens hide.me CLI remembers the remote endpoint IP.
-If any DNS errors happen while
+Once a connection is successfully established, the `hide.me` CLI remembers the remote endpoint's IP address.
+If any DNS errors
-reconnecting hide.me CLI will reuse the remembered IP.
-This is a feature of our client, i.e. it needs to resolve an endpoint only
+occur during reconnection attempts, the CLI will automatically reuse the remembered IP.
-once and will use the resolved IP for future connections if and when DNS starts to fail.

 ### Disconnect
 Disconnect is just as easy as connect: